SAM.gov AlternativeFor Contract Research

 Can I search by set-aside type on SAM.gov?

 SAM.gov allows filtering by set-aside type for open solicitations, but researching awarded contracts by set-aside requires navigating to USASpending.gov and using its advanced search.
-Federal Contract Tracker puts set-aside filtering front and center — one click to see all 8(a), HUBZone, WOSB, or SDVOSB awards.
+GovScout puts set-aside filtering front and center — one click to see all 8(a), HUBZone, WOSB, or SDVOSB awards.

 Free users get 10 searches per day with full access to all filters and features.
-Pro ($49/month) gives unlimited searches, spending trends, and CSV export.
-Enterprise ($99/month) adds saved searches, email alerts on new awards, and API access.
+Pro ($49/month) gives unlimited searches, spending trends, CSV export, saved searches, and email alerts on new awards.

-Why would I pay for Federal Contract Tracker when SAM.gov is free?
+Why would I pay for GovScout when SAM.gov is free?

 SAM.gov is free but optimized for procurement officers, not small businesses doing competitive research.
-If you spend hours each week searching for contract awards, filtering by set-aside type, and analyzing agency spending patterns, Federal Contract Tracker saves you time with a purpose-built interface.
+If you spend hours each week searching for contract awards, filtering by set-aside type, and analyzing agency spending patterns, GovScout saves you time with a purpose-built interface.
 The free tier covers casual use.

 More comparisons